CoinKarunaratne/WheelDeal/README.md

-# Vue 3 + Typescript + Vite
+React + Vite

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+This template should help get you started developing with React in Vite.

+Getting started
+Clone this repository: git clone https://github.com/<your-github-username>/<your-project-name>.git.
+Navigate to the project directory: cd <your-project-name>.
+Install dependencies: npm install.
+Start the development server: npm run dev.
-## Recommended IDE Setup
+Recommended IDE Setup

-[VSCode](https://code.visualstudio.com/) + [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur).
-Make sure to enable `vetur.experimental.templateInterpolationService` in settings!

-### If Using `<script setup>`

-[`<script setup>`](https://github.com/vuejs/rfcs/pull/227) is a feature that is currently in RFC stage.
-To get proper IDE support for the syntax, use [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) instead of Vetur (and disable Vetur).
+VSCode + Vite Plugin for VSCode and ESLint extension for VSCode.

-## Type Support For `.vue` Imports in TS
+Type Support For .tsx Imports in TS

-Since TypeScript cannot handle type information for `.vue` imports, they are shimmed to be a generic Vue component type by default.
-In most cases this is fine if you don't really care about component prop types outside of templates.
-However, if you wish to get actual prop types in `.vue` imports (for example to get props validation when using manual `h(...)` calls), you can use the following:

-### If Using Volar

-Run `Volar: Switch TS Plugin on/off` from VSCode command palette.

-### If Using Vetur

-1. Install and add `@vuedx/typescript-plugin-vue` to the [plugins section](https://www.typescriptlang.org/tsconfig#plugins) in `tsconfig.json`
+Since TypeScript cannot handle type information for .tsx imports, you can install and add @tsconfig/recommended to the extends section in tsconfig.json.

-2. Delete `src/shims-vue.d.ts` as it is no longer needed to provide module info to Typescript
-3. Open `src/main.ts` in VSCode
-4. Open the VSCode command palette
-5. Search and run "Select TypeScript version" -> "Use workspace version"
+Code Formatting
+This template uses Prettier for code formatting.
+Please ensure that your code follows the formatting rules.
+You can use the Prettier extension for your IDE or run npm run format to format the code.

+Building for Production
+To build the project for production, run npm run build.
+This will create a production-ready build of the project in the dist directory.